-4.11.5 Options affecting code generation
+4.12.5 Options affecting code generation

-- -fasm Use GHC's native code generator rather than compiling via LLVM. -fasm is the default. - -fllvm Compile via LLVM instead of using the native code generator.
+- -fasm Use GHC's native code generatorrather than compiling via LLVM. -fasm is the default. - -fllvm Compile via LLVMinstead of using the native code generator.
 This will generally take slightly longer than the native code generator to compile.
 Produced code is generally the same speed or faster than the other two code generators.
-Compiling via LLVM requires LLVM version 2.7 or later to be on the path. - -fno-code Omit code generation (and all later phases) altogether.
+Compiling via LLVM requires LLVM to be on the path.

+- -fno-code Omit code generation (and all later phases) altogether.
 Might be of some use if you just want to see dumps of the intermediate compilation phases. - -fobject-code Generate object code.
 This is the default outside of GHCi, and can be used with GHCi to cause object code to be generated in preference to bytecode. - -fbyte-code Generate byte-code instead of object-code.
 This is the default in GHCi.
 Byte-code can currently only be used in the interactive interpreter, not saved to disk.
 This option is only useful for reversing the effect of -fobject-code. - -fPIC Generate position-independent code (code that can be put into shared libraries).
-This currently works on Linux x86 and x86-64 when using the native code generator (-fasm).
+This currently works on Linux x86 and x86-64.
 On Windows, position-independent code is never used so the flag is a no-op on that platform. - -dynamic When generating code, assume that entities imported from a different package will reside in a different shared library or binary.